 - Form Saliva – digestion

-- Keep mucosal membraines moist
+- Keep mucosal membranes moist

-- Allow the body’s cells to grow, reproduce and survive
+- Allow the body’s cells to grow, reproduce, and survive

 - Flush out body waste